adonaiaddo/Business-Website/README.md

 # Simple-Website-Assignment
-Assignment to create a simple non-interactive website
+Assignment to create a simple non-interactive website using HTML alone